severalnines/docs/administration.rst

 	sudo service cmon restart

 Upgrade is now complete.
-Verify the new version at *ClusterControl UI > Settings > General Settings > Version*.
+Verify the new version at *ClusterControl UI > Settings > General Settings > Version* or by using command ``cmon -v``.
 You should re-login if your ClusterControl UI session is active.

 Debian/Ubuntu
 .............